jeremyButtler/find--Co-infections/README.md

 We have shown that find co-infections V3 is better than find co-infections V2 at detecting co-infections in simulated datasets.
-  Unlike V2 we did not test how well find co-infections V3 would run when Medaka is used, which shows that find co-infectoins V3 can be run with just Minimap2.
-However, with these tests their is no way to tell if this improvent in accuracy and less need for Medaka is from an improved ablility to detect and find high quality reads or from simluated reads haveing a less consistent error rate then real reads.
+  However, we are unsure how well find co-infections will work when real reads are used.
+It is possible that improvements in version three may only apply to simulated reads.

 ## Weaknesses:

 Find co-infections has only been tested using data simulated from